etn-ccis/blui-react-native-workflows/login-workflow/docs/components/error-manager.md

 # ErrorManager

 Component that manages the display of error messages.
 Can be configured to display a dialog, a message box, or neither.
-This component must be used within an `AuthContextProvider` or a `RegistrationContextProvider` for default values to work.

 ![Error Dialog](../../media/error-dialog.png)
 ![Error Box](../../media/error-box.png)